davidbschwartz/MaCQFF/README.md

 The idea is to make the multi-agent learning algorithms from [1] more scalable using approximation methods for Gaussian processes (GP) and submodular function maximization.
 We chose the algorithms from [2] and [3], and call the resulting scheme "MaCQFF".

 Since our implementation builds on the code by Prajapat et al., we refer to the [official repository](https://github.com/manish-pra/SafeMaC) for dependencies and running instructions.
-To use the quadrature Fourier features (QFF) approximation, set 'qff' to 'True' in the params file in main.py.
-To use the Stochastic-Greedy algorithm, set 'stochastic_greedy' to 'True'.
+To use the quadrature Fourier features (QFF) approximation, set `qff` to `True` in the params file in main.py.
+To use the Stochastic-Greedy algorithm, set `stochastic_greedy` to True`.